Silent Witness: Uncle Jim Berg

 The immersive exhibition presents photographic images accompanied by original poetry by Uncle Jim Berg and Wotjobaluk artist and writer Kat Clarke as they transport you to the banks of the Wimmera River.

 Their poetry is meditative, personal and hopeful.
-It forms a bridge between generations and offers moments of quiet contemplation to reflect on the 2020 Reconciliation Week theme In This Together, a phrase that takes on new significance in our current climate.
+It forms a bridge between generations and offers moments of quiet contemplation to reflect during Reconciliation Week.